-The term "hivemind" (Engl.: "swarm spirit", "group spirit", "group ego") is an expression from science fiction that describes the merging of several intelligences or consciousness units into a conforming whole.
-Based on this, MichaelDouglas member Sabina Perry looked at other models of collective thinking: the hippie movement in the USA in the 1960s and 70s, group cults and rituals, and the independent life of today's social media cultures.
-What happens when collective intelligence becomes uncritical conformity, or when a virtual quantity decides what we eat for breakfast and what colour suits us?
+The term "hivemind" ( "swarm mind", "group mind", "group ego") comes from science fiction and describes the merging of several intelligences or consciousness units into a unified whole.
+Based on this, MichaelDouglas member Sabina Perry looks at other models of collective thinking: the hippie movement of the 1960s and 1970s in the USA, group cults and rituals, and the independent life of today's social media cultures.
+What happens when collective intelligence becomes uncritical conformity or when a virtual entity decides what we eat for breakfast and what colour suits us?

-HIVEMIND delves into the ironic polarity of "good" and "evil" behind collective quantities that promise belonging and entertainment factor and often mean dependence in conformity.
+HIVEMIND delves into the ironic polarity of "good" and "evil" behind collective figures that promise belonging and entertainment but often mean dependence on conformity.
 And which ultimately know us better than we know ourselves.
-HIVEMIND is a piece between theatre and dance that presents this serious theme in all its absurdity and bizarreness and indulges in the play between real and fake, essence and shell, explosion of colour and silent threat.
+HIVEMIND is a piece between theatre and dance that presents this serious theme in all its absurdity and bizarreness and indulges in the play between real and fake, essence and shell, explosion of colour and silent threat with relish.

 Choreography Sabina Perry

 Dramaturgy & Communication Jana Winterhalter

 Kostüme Birgit Bungum

 Light Hartmut Litzinger